 Harmed patients have filed four lawsuits against Scripps Health.
 Scripps Health is a multi-faceted health system in San Diego, California.
 On June 1st, 2021, Scripps Health notified patients of a security breach.

-Hackers attacked and shut down Scripps Health’s database for an entire month.
+And also, Hackers attacked and shut down Scripps Health’s database for an entire month.
 The hackers stole 147,000 patients’ personal information.

 Harmed patients have filed lawsuits against Scripps Health alleging negligence.
 Because Scripps Health did not protect patients’ data effectively, it may be liable for damages.